shinemettd/GameStore-Spring-Project/SRS.md

 Each game should have a price ranging from 0 to any positive number.
 Games must be categorized by genres using tags.

-4. Admin Controls
+Admin Controls
 Admins have access to functionalities such as adjusting user wallet balances and blocking users from accessing specific games.
 Admins can view transaction logs for auditing purposes.
 Admins can add/delete new games to the store.
-(will be added with Spring Security)

-5. Security Considerations
+Security Considerations
 The system must enforce secure authentication mechanisms for user access.
 Sensitive operations, such as adjusting wallet balances and blocking users, should require admin privileges.
+(will be added with Spring Security)

-6. Performance Considerations
+Performance Considerations
 The system should be designed to handle concurrent user requests efficiently.
 Database queries and operations should be optimized for performance.

+Unit and Mock Testing
+Each layer of the application should be thoroughly tested using unit and mock tests to ensure its functionality and robustness.
+Unit tests should cover individual units of code, while mock tests should simulate interactions with external components such as databases and services.

-7. Technology Stack
+Technology Stack

-Backend: Spring Framework 6.0.х
+Backend: Spring Framework 6.0.x
-Database: H2/PostgreSQL/MySQL
+Database: H2/PostgreSQL
 Authentication: JWT (In brief future)
 Frontend: Thymeleaf or Vue.js (If it will be possible)

-8. Conclusion
+Conclusion
 This SRS document outlines the requirements for developing the backend system for the gaming platform.
 It includes features such as user management, wallet management, game listing, discounts, admin controls, security considerations, performance considerations, and the technology stack to be used.
+Additionally, it emphasizes the importance of thorough unit and mock testing to ensure the reliability and functionality of each layer of the application.